Lucas Sims: Boston Red Sox

 On July 30, 2024, the Reds traded Sims to the Boston Red Sox, in exchange for minor league pitcher Ovis Portes.
 In 15 appearances for Boston, Sims struggled to an 0-2 record and 6.43 ERA with 9 strikeouts over 14 innings of work.

 Washington Nationals

 On February 19, 2025, Sims signed a one-year, $3 million contract with the Washington Nationals.
 In 18 appearances for Washington, he struggled to a 13.86 ERA with 13 strikeouts across 12 1/3 innings pitched.
 Sims was placed on release waivers by the Nationals on May 9.

 Philadelphia Phillies

 On May 20, 2025, Sims signed a minor league contract with the Philadelphia Phillies.
-He elected free agency on November 6.
+He made 34 appearances for the Triple-A Lehigh Valley IronPigs, compiling a 4-1 record and 5.56 ERA with 36 strikeouts and one save over 34 innings of work.
+Sims elected free agency following the season on November 6.

+Chicago White Sox

+On January 30, 2026, Sims signed a minor league contract with the Chicago White Sox.
+He was released by the White Sox prior to the start of the regular season on March 20.
+Two days later, Sims re-signed with Chicago on a new minor league contract.
+On April 1, the White Sox selected Sims' contract, adding him to their active roster.
+He made nine appearances for Chicago, registering an 0-2 record and 4.50 ERA with 10 strikeouts over 10 innings of work.
+Sims was designated for assignment by Chicago on April 23; cleared waivers and elected free agency on April 25, but re-signed with the organization two days later on a minor league contract.
+He was released by Chicago again on July 19.

+Staten Island FerryHawks

+On July 29, 2026, Sims signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.

 Personal

 Sims and his wife, Dani, married in 2017.